Victoria Chorale

 Commitment to attend rehearsals and concerts

-We expect every chorister to arrive on time, to attend all rehearsals that they possibly can and to sing in the concert.
+We expect every chorister to arrive early to enable rehearsals to start on time, to attend all rehearsals that they possibly can and to sing in the concert.
 We understand that illness, emergencies, work and family commitments and other factors occur and may mean not being able to attend a rehearsal or sing in a concert.
 In these circumstances, the chorister must promptly advise the Membership Secretary by email or telephone in advance.

 Repeated absences and/or an unexpected late inability to sing in a concert creates difficulties for other choristers in your section and for our Music Director.
 It also creates problems for blending of voices and provision of a quality concert.
 Where a chorister is repeatedly absent from rehearsals without prior advice and explanation, the Membership Secretary will refer the matter to the Music Director.